sebin253/voice_assistant/README.md

-# 📝 Real-Time Voice Transcriber with LiveKit 1.
-Clone the repo
+# 📝 Real-Time Voice Transcriber with LiveKit
 This repository contains a real-time multilingual voice agent built using LiveKit Agents.
 The agent demonstrates the core functionality of a voice-based conversational system tailored for Indian SMBs as part of the proPAL AI Backend Engineering Internship task.

 🧠 Project Objective